-Our Registered Nurses and Newborn Care Providers provide nurturing overnight care to newborns, and education to their parents.
+Our Registered Nurses and Newborn Care Providers provide nurturing overnight care to newborns, and postpartum education to their parents.
 We serve Miami-Dade, Broward, Ft.
 Lauderdale, Palm Beach County, Boca Raton and the Keys.
-Let Mommy Sleep's team of postpartum experts have been caring for families since 2010.

-Agency Owner Rachel Wolf, a true Baby Nurse!
-Rachel is a Registered Nurse who has cared for newborns since 2005, teaches Newborn & Postpartum Care classes and trains Let Mommy Sleep staff across the country.
+Agency Owner Rachel Wolf, RN is a true Baby Nurse!
+Rachel has cared for newborns since 2005, teaches Newborn & Postpartum Care classes and trains Let Mommy Sleep staff!

 Watch Rachel's latest appearance on WPTV to talk Travel Tips with Baby.
 View our family testimonials here!